kristinemlarson/gnssrefl/tests/homeworks/homework1.md

 Now use your knowledge of the site's height above mean sea level to properly window the reflector height and using the azimuth and elevation angle mask you picked out earlier.

-Now you should see better retrievals.
+Do you think the retrievals are better now?
+Should your azimuth mask be modified?

 ## Example 2